-At The Market: When buying cauliflower, select one that is white or creamy white in color, firm, and heavy.
-Cauliflower is also available in green (sometimes called brocciflower) and purple varieties too.
+When buying cauliflower, select one that is white or creamy white in color, firm, and heavy.
+Cauliflower is also available in orange and purple varieties too.

-- Mash cooked cauliflower with potatoes to make and interesting mashed potato dish.
+- Mash cooked cauliflower with potatoes for a new spin on mashed potatoes.

 - Use chopped and cooked cauliflower florets in your favorite pasta sauce for a delightful dish.
 Cauliflower tossed in pesto sauce is terrific!

 - Classic Cheese sauce.
 One of the best and favorite ways to enjoy cauliflower is with cheese sauce.
 Here is an easy recipe for quick homemade cheese sauce.

 Recipe is an excerpt from Early Eaters Resource Guide & Cookbook – Survival Tips and Simple Recipes for Toddlers and Preschoolers